 A small italicized inscription, “SWEDEN,” appears on the bridge between the “L” and “E.” Unlike the white color of the main wordmark, the word “SWEDEN” is rendered in black, giving it a restrained appearance that subtly communicates the company’s origin.

-The color scheme includes only black and white, creating a strong and memorable contrast.
+The color scheme consists of only black and white, creating a strong, memorable contrast.
 This choice evokes associations with classic black-and-white films: simple yet expressive.

-The typeface does not attempt to mimic Scandinavian motifs, runes, or national symbols, instead using a traditional style that emphasizes the universality and reliability of the company’s products.
-The horizontal line connecting the letters visually conveys strength and durability—qualities in Thule’s bags, backpacks, and automotive carriers.
+The typeface does not attempt to mimic Scandinavian motifs, runes, or national symbols; instead, it uses a traditional style that emphasizes the universality and reliability of the company’s products.
+The horizontal line connecting the letters visually conveys the strength and durability of Thule’s bags, backpacks, and automotive carriers.

-The integrity of the logo and the subtle reference to Sweden create the image of a company that knows how to produce high-quality, durable products without drawing unnecessary attention to its origin.
+The logo’s integrity and the subtle reference to Sweden create the image of a company that knows how to produce high-quality, durable products without drawing unnecessary attention to its origins.